It’s a dreaded message: “You are now running on reserve battery power.”

 If you’ve figured that you need to replace the battery, it is recommended that you go through Apple to have it replaced.
 The newer your MacBook Pro, the less likely you have the ability to change it out by hand.
 This guide will help you determine how to get a defective battery fixed with service price related information listed as well.

-If you’re a computer person, you can do it yourself, first get the right MacBook Pro battery replacement on Amazon, then watch this iFixit tutorial.
+If you’re a computer person, you can do it by yourself.

 Possible Cause: If it stops charging between 93% and 98%, this is completely normal and not a problem.
 It’s actually a feature that prevents brief charging cycles from increasing wear on the battery.
 But if it isn’t reaching 90%, then you might have an actual issue.